 Procedure: Both of these properties can be measured from a pair of dark exposure frames and a pair of dome flat frames.
-The dark exposures should have matching integration and exposure times to the dome flats, and should be observed with the same dome illumination.
+The dark exposures should have matching integration and exposure times to the dome flats, and both dome flat frames should be observed with the same dome illumination.
 Care should be taken to ensure that the flats are exposed in a region of the response curve where the detectors are reasonably linear.